ringcentral/ringcentral-api-docs/docs/basics/sandbox.md

 Sandbox accounts are currently shared across all users within the same account.
 We do not currently support creating multiple **user level** Sandbox accounts within a single **RingCentral account**.
 Within that account, developers can easily collaborate on the applications created within that account.

-If you need to simulate two different users during development, you may need to create additional RingCentral accounts in order to do so.
+If you need to simulate two different users from two different organizations during development, you may need to create additional RingCentral accounts in order to do so.

 ##  Limitations